Jakub Hrůša: Education

 Hrůša was born in Brno on 23 July 1981 in Brno, the son of the architect Petr Hrůša.
 There were no professional musicians in his family who were drawn mainly from technical and scientific sectors.
 Hrůša studied piano and trombone, and developed an interest in conducting, during his years at Gymnázium třída Kapitána Jaroše in Brno.
-While at school he had lessons with an experienced repetiteur and conductor at the National Theatre in his home city, Evžen Holiš, where he got know the work and atmosphere of an opera house.
+While at school he had lessons with Evžen Holiš, an experienced repetiteur and conductor at the National Theatre in his home city, where he became familiar with the work and atmosphere of an opera house.

 He entered the Academy of Performing Arts in Prague at age 18, where his teachers included Jiří Bělohlávek (from his second year) for conducting, Radomil Eliška and Leoš Svárovský.
 In 2000 he participated in the Prague Spring International Music Festival conducting competition.
 In 2003, he was a prizewinner in the International Competition of Young Conductors Lovro von Matačić in Zagreb.
 He has researched the work of contemporary Czech composers for a dissertation.

 He acknowledged his debt to Bělohlávek's teaching at the academy, and admired him for taking care to teach, not just to give masterclasses, and his generosity: "... in sharing ideas, inviting me to rehearsals, and actually I remember observing him work on Katya Kabanová in Helsinki with Karita Mattila.
 I owe him a lot."